Sometimes, it can be a struggle to be joyful. Trust me, I know.

 It took a while to get my doctor to understand that I wasn’t just having physical issues; the root cause was mental illness.
 Once she understood that, she gave me a referral to a therapist.
 It was the therapist who helped me understand my anxiety and gave me the tools I needed to manage it.

 One of those tools was journaling.
 This all happened in 2012-13, right around the time Ryder Carroll was perfecting and launching his Bullet Journal® (Bujo) system.
 Since the concept was so new at that time, I missed the boat on Bujos back then.
 That’s kind of a shame.
-Writing in a personal diary or lined journal has proven mental health benefits.
-But Bujos, with their lists and trackers, can be a terrific tool for managing mental health too.
+Writing in a blank notebook or writing journal has proven mental health benefits.
+But a Bullet Journal, with its lists and trackers, can be a terrific tool for managing mental health too.

-Using a lined journal to write down your thoughts can do a lot for your mental health.
+Writing down your thoughts in a blank notebook can do a lot for your mental health.
 As Kate over at Meraki Lane points out:

 Journaling can do wonders ... providing you with a creative, cathartic release and allowing you to rid yourself of daily stresses.
 It also allows you to look back on your journey to reflect on personal patterns of behaviour, growth and how you’ve overcome challenges that once set you back.